Summer - Create Art

 - Science: we will be learning about humans and animals (puberty, growth, human timelines and reproduction) and habitats.

-- Art: we are exploring Monet and South African artists to help answer our concept questions.
-We will be using watercolours and charcoal to recreate the art from these artists.
+- Art: we are exploring Monet and African artists to help answer our concept questions.
+We will be using watercolours, charcoal, ModRoc and fabric, wax and dyes to create our Batik.

 - D.T: we will be investigating bridges and how to construct bridges with a moving part using a pulley or lever.
-We will use ModRoc to create a valley scene for our bridges to be placed on.
+We will be working with wood and wood glue.

 - Computing: we will be following a scheme of work to complete our coding learning.

-- P.E: this term we will be doing tennis and athletics.
+- P.E: this term we will be doing tennis, rounders and athletics.
 Our last swimming session before the Year 6 complete their distance awards is Monday 9th May.